boundliss/humanautQA/README.md

     - Some services cost money (there are free tiers that are already pretty useful)
     - Lack of long term storage of emails (free tier limitation)

+For my implementation, I used an API called testsendr that allows you to create emails on the fly with the ending @testsendr.link.
+This API service allows for easy creation of new emails and parsing of emails with barely any setup.

 ## TODO
 - Create a more functions that eliminate reptitive tasks (i.e login, signup)